MABEL KARR Died May 1, 2001

 British animator Bill Pratt has died.
 Mr. Pratt served his country during WWII.
 After starting his career in England, Mr. Pratt moved to America.
 His credits include "The Man Called Flintstone," "Star Trek: The Animated Adventures" and "The Smurfs."

-Award winning Hungarian actress Hedi Temmesy died at age 76.
-Ms. Temmesy won Best Actress Awards from Hungarian Film Week and the National Association of Hungarian Journalists for her performance in Andras Suranyi’s "Film."
-Ms. Temmesy appeared in over 70 films during her 50-year career.
+Award winning Hungarian actress Hedi Temessy died at age 76.
+Ms. Temessy won Best Actress Awards from Hungarian Film Week and the National Association of Hungarian Journalists for her performance in Andras Suranyi’s "Film."
+Ms. Temessy appeared in over 70 films during her 50-year career.

 RUSSELL SAUNDERS Died May 29, 2001